-- a) Describe the concepts of measures of value and capital requirements (for example, EVA, embedded value, economic capital, regulatory measures, and accounting measures) and demonstrate their uses in the risk management and corporate decision-making processes. - b) Define the basic elements and explain the uses of economic capital.
-Explain the challenges and limits of economic capital calculations and explain how economic capital may differ from external requirements of rating agencies and regulators. - c) Apply risk measures and demonstrate how to use them in capital assessment.
-Contrast regulatory, accounting, statutory and economic capital. - d) Propose techniques for allocating /appropriating the cost of risks/capital/hedge strategy to business units in order to gauge performance (risk adjusted performance measures). - e) Demonstrate the ability to develop a capital model for a representative financial firm.
+- a) Describe the concepts of measures of value and capital requirements (for example, EVA, embedded value, economic capital, regulatory measures, and accounting measures) and demonstrate their uses in the risk management and corporate decision-making processes - b) Define the basic elements and explain the uses of economic capital.
+Explain the challenges and limits of economic capital calculations and explain how economic capital may differ from external requirements of rating agencies and regulators - c) Apply risk measures and demonstrate how to use them in capital assessment.
+Contrast regulatory, accounting, statutory and economic capital - d) Propose techniques for allocating /appropriating the cost of risks/capital/hedge strategy to business units in order to gauge performance (risk adjusted performance measures) - e) Demonstrate the ability to develop a capital model for a representative financial firm

-- ERM-101-12: Measurement and Modelling of Dependencies in Economic Capital, Ch 3 - ERM-106-12: Economic Capital Practical Considerations, Milliman - ERM-112-12: Revisiting the Role of Insurance Company ALM within a Risk Management Framework - ERM-119-14: Aggregation of risks and Allocation of capital (Sections 4-7) - ERM-123-14: S&P Enterprise Risk Management Criteria (Paragraphs 1-71, 86-88) - ERM-126-15: ORSA An International Requirement, Sections 3.1 and 4.1 - ERM-501-12: Risk Based Capital-General Overview - Risk Appetite: Linkage with Strategic Planning Report - SOA 2012 Annual Meeting Session 53 Assumption Setting Best Practices, Towers Watson (Steiner slides only)
+- ERM-101-12: Measurement and Modelling of Dependencies in Economic Capital, Ch.
+3 - ERM-106-12: Economic Capital Practical Considerations, Milliman - ERM-112-12: Revisiting the Role of Insurance Company ALM within a Risk Management Framework - ERM-117-14: AAA Practice Note: Insurance Enterprise Risk Management Practices (pp. 4-26) - ERM-119-14: Aggregation of risks and Allocation of capital (sections 4-7) - ERM-123-14: S&P Enterprise Risk Management Criteria (paragraphs 1-71, 86-88) - ERM-126-15: ORSA An International Requirement (sections 3.1 and 4.1) - ERM-501-12: Risk Based Capital-General Overview - Risk Appetite: Linkage with Strategic Planning Report